ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## File share encryption
 {: #FS-encryption}

-By default, file share data are encrypted at rest with IBM-managed encryption.
+By default, file share data is encrypted at rest with IBM-managed encryption.

 You can bring your own customer root key (CRK) to the cloud for customer-managed encryption or you can have a key management service (KMS) generate a key for you.
+You can [manage your root keys](/docs/vpc?topic=vpc-vpc-encryption-managing) by rotating, disabling, or deleting the keys.

-You can select this key when you [create a new encrypted file share](/docs/vpc?topic=vpc-file-storage-vpc-encryption).
-For more information about this encryption option, see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption).
+You can select the root key when you [create an encrypted file share](/docs/vpc?topic=vpc-file-storage-vpc-encryption).
+For more information, see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption).

 After you specified an encryption type for a file share, you can't change it.

 ## File share replication and failover
 {: #fs-repl-failover-overview}

 You can create replicas of your file shares by setting up a replication relationship between primary file shares in one zone to replica file shares in another zone.
-Using replication is a good way to recover from incidents at the primary site when data becomes inaccessible or applications fail.
+Having replicas is a good way to recover from incidents at the primary site, when data becomes inaccessible or applications fail.
 [Failover](/docs/vpc?topic=vpc-file-storage-failover) to the replica share makes it the new, writeable primary share.
 For more information, see [About file share replication](/docs/vpc?topic=vpc-file-storage-replication).

 ## Supplemental IDs and Groups for file shares
 {: #FS-supplemental-ids}